typedb/typedb-docs/12-comparisons/00-sql-and-graql.md

 ### Modelling in Graql

-Now let's look at how this compares to Graql.
-We can map any ER Diagram directly to how we implement it in Graql, which means we don't need to go through a normalisation process.
+Now let's look at how this compares to Graql. *We can map any ER Diagram directly to how we implement it in Graql*, which means we don't need to go through a normalisation process.
 Below we can see how a specific part of the earlier ER Diagram is modelled.
-We avoid the need to do any normalisation, as Graql enables us to create a direct mapping of the ER Diagram with entities, relations, attributes and roles to how we are implementing it later in code.
+We avoid the need to do any normalisation, as **Graql enables us to create a direct mapping of the ER Diagram with entities, relations, attributes and roles to how we are implementing it later in code**.
 This is different to SQL, where we need to impose a tabular structure over our model as a logical layer (as described above).

 ![ER Diagram Example](../images/comparisons/er-graql.png)
 *ER diagram (left) to Graql model (right).*

 This means we entirely skip out the normalisation process required in SQL, and we keep working at the conceptual model.
-In other words, Graql abstracts away both the logical and physical model.
-In this sense, where SQL gave us the physical independence of data, Graql gives us the logical independence of data.
+In other words, Graql abstracts away both the logical and physical model. **In this sense, where SQL gave us the physical independence of data, Graql gives us the logical independence of data.**

 ![Logical Independence of Data](../images/comparisons/architecture-2.png) *By modelling at the conceptual level, Graql gives us an abstraction over the logical model.*